Elmer Reider

 Michael Hale said his father was “the kind of person who believed we needed to respect symbols of authority, including the flag.
 He loved to serve people,” he added.
 “He sold service.”

-Mr. Reider stocked more than 9,000 varieties ties of flags, said his son, including thousands of American flags, pennants and decorative buntings in shapes and sizes that ranged from a 2-inch pin to a 12-by-18-foot behemoth.
+Mr. Reider stocked more than 9,000 varieties of flags, his son said, including thousands of American flags, pennants, and decorative buntings in shapes and sizes that ranged from a 2-inch pin to a 12-by-18-foot behemoth.

-He also carried the flags of more than 300 foreign countries, as well as magnetic signs, psychedelic banners and all manner of flag-related accessories.
+He also carried flags of more than 300 foreign countries, as well as magnetic signs, psychedelic banners, and various flag-related accessories.

-Dung a 1974 interview with The Oregonian, he proudly stated “Old Glory always seems to me to have no competition for all-around beauty.”
+In a 1974 interview with The Oregonian, he proudly stated, “Old Glory always seems to me to have no competition for all-around beauty.”

-His knowledge of the lore of the American flag, which extended to its earliest beginnings during the American Revolution and how it got the name “Old Glory,” earned him the nickname, the “Flag Man of Oregon.”
+His knowledge of the lore surrounding the American flag, which dates back to its earliest beginnings during the American Revolution and the origin of its name, “Old Glory,” earned him the nickname “Flag Man of Oregon.”

 He served on the Northwest board of Wycliffe Bible Translators and had been a board member of Officers Alive and the Salvation Army's social services program.

 Born May 26, 1927, in Portland, he was a lifelong resident of the city.
-He attended Sabin Grade School and was a 1945 graduate of Jefferson High School.
+He attended Sabin Grade School and graduated from Jefferson High School in 1945.

-Survivors include his wife of 35 years, Joyce; sons, Michael Hale and Randal Hale, both of Portland; mother, Catherine Reider, and sister, Alvera Becker, both of Portland; and five grandchildren.
+Survivors include his wife of 35 years, Joyce; sons, Michael Hale and Randal Hale, both of Portland; mother, Catherine Reider; and sister, Alvera Becker, both of Portland; as well as five grandchildren.

-The family suggests remembrances be contributions to the Christian Businessmen’s Club or to Luis Palau Ministries.
+The family suggests that remembrances be made as contributions to the Christian Businessmen’s Club or to Luis Palau Ministries.

 Notes